kennystone/strftimerl/README.markdown

   %s - Number of seconds since 1970-01-01 00:00:00 UTC.
 X %S - Second of the minute (00..60)
 X %T - time, 24-hour (%H:%M:%S)
-  %u - Day of the week as a decimal, Monday being 1.
+X %u - Day of the week as a decimal, Monday being 1.
 (1..7)
   %U - Week  number  of the current year,
           starting with the first Sunday as the first day of the first week (00..53)